ABOUT: WHAT WE DO

-The CARD I and CARD II programs include comprehensive and cutting-edge curricula that can be tailored to the specific needs of individuals from birth to 21 years of concern for a family and develops and implements strategies to diminish problem behaviors and teach necessary skills.
+The CARD I and CARD II programs include comprehensive and cutting-edge curricula that can be tailored to the specific needs of individuals from birth to 21 years of age.
+These programs help children learn to communicate, develop friendships, and lead happy, healthy lives.

+CARD Specialized Outpatient Services (SOS) provides assistance with specific areas of concern for a family and develops and implements strategies to diminish problem behaviors and teach necessary skills.

 I hope this publication will answer some of your questions about CARD and in doing so give you optimism that success and recovery are possible.

 ABOUT: THE CARD APPROACH

 Focused on Measurable Results Since 1990